 Direct Subsidized Loans are available to undergraduate students who have demonstrated financial need.
-These loans do not accrue interest while the borrower is in school, nor during the six-month grace period or period of deferment afterward.
+These loans do not accrue interest while the borrower is in school, during the six-month grace period or during any period of deferment afterward.

-On the other hand, Direct Unsubsidized Loans are available to undergraduate, graduate and professional students.
-Borrowers do not need to demonstrate financial need, so anyone can qualify, but these loans do accrue interest immediately.
-This means that you’ll be gathering interest during school, after you graduate and during periods of deferment.
+Direct Unsubsidized Loans are available to undergraduate, graduate and professional students.
+Borrowers do not need to demonstrate financial need, but these loans do accrue interest immediately.
+This means that you’ll be gathering interest during school, after you graduate and during periods of deferment and forbearance.

 Direct PLUS Loans

-Direct PLUS Loans are available to graduate or professional students and/or parents of dependent undergraduate students to help pay for education expenses in the event that other sources of financial aid fall short.
-Direct PLUS loans (aka graduate PLUS loans and parent PLUS loans) carry higher interest rates and loan origination fees than Direct Subsidized and Unsubsidized Loans.
+Direct PLUS Loans are available to graduate or professional students and/or parents of dependent undergraduate students to help pay for education expenses.
+Direct PLUS Loans (also known as graduate PLUS loans and parent PLUS loans) carry higher interest rates and loan origination fees than Direct Subsidized and Unsubsidized Loans.

 Types of private student loans

-Popular private student lenders include Sallie Mae, Discover and Citizens Bank, but there are dozens of additional private student loan companies that want to compete for your business.
-They do this by offering various repayment terms, incentives and consolidation options.
-Private student loans can also come with incredibly low interest rates for qualified borrowers with good or excellent credit, and you can typically choose a repayment plan that suits your budget and your goals.
+Popular private student lenders include Sallie Mae, Discover and Citizens Bank, but there are dozens of additional private student loan companies.
+Private lenders offer various repayment terms, incentives and consolidation options, and they may offer additional options tailored to graduate school, law school, medical school, business school and more.
+Private student loans can also come with incredibly low interest rates for qualified borrowers with good or excellent credit, and you can typically choose a repayment plan that suits your budget and goals.

-Be sure and compare all types of loans before you make a decision on federal or private loans.
+Compare all types of loans before making a decision on federal or private loans.
 It’s generally best to see if you qualify for federal aid first and fill in the gaps with private lenders.
 If you do go with a private lender, make sure to shop around to compare rates and terms.